Kvissel railway station

-Kvissel railway station is a railway station serving the village of Kvissel west of Frederikshavn in Vendsyssel, Denmark.
+Kvissel railway station is a railway station serving the village of Kvissel about 10 km northwest of the town of Frederikshavn in Vendsyssel, Denmark.
+The station is situated in the centre of the village, a short distance from Kvissel Church.

-The station is located on the Vendsyssel railway line from Aalborg to Frederikshavn, between Tolne station and Frederikshavn station.
+Kvissel station is located on the Vendsyssel railway line between Aalborg and Frederikshavn, between Tolne station and Frederikshavn station.
 It opened in 1871.
 The train services are operated by the railway company Nordjyske Jernbaner which runs frequent regional train services from the station to Aalborg and Frederikshavn.

 History

 The station opened in 1871 as a railway halt on the new Vendsyssel railway line as the section from Nørresundby to Frederikshavn opened on 15 August 1871.
 It was promoted to a station in 1877, and the station building was constructed.
 On 7 January 1879, at the opening of the Limfjord Railway Bridge, the Vendsyssel line was connected with Aalborg station, the Randers-Aalborg railway line and the rest of the Danish rail network.

 When the station on the line was built in 1877, it brought economic growth to the village, and the railway line would become the major growth factor for Kvissel in the following years.

 The station was closed in 1982 but continued as a railway halt.
-In 2017, operation of the regional rail services on the Vendsyssel Line to Aalborg and Frederikshavn were transferred from DSB to the local railway company Nordjyske Jernbaner.
+In 2017, operation of the regional rail services on the Vendsyssel railway line to Aalborg and Frederikshavn were transferred from DSB to the local railway company Nordjyske Jernbaner.

+From June to November 2026, the station is being renovated with the passenger platforms being raised from 26 cm to 55 cm and the accessibility at the station being improved.

 Architecture

-The station building from 1877 was designed by the Danish architect N.P.C.
-Holsøe.
+The station building from 1876 was built to a design by the Danish railway architect Niels Peder Christian Holsøe (1826-1895), known for the numerous railway stations he designed across Denmark in his capacity of head architect of the Danish State Railways.

+Today, the historic and renovated station building functions as a civic and cultural centre of the village of Kvissel and hosts events throughout the year, such as art exhibitions and musical performances.

 Train services

-The train services are currently operated by the railway company Nordjyske Jernbaner which runs frequent regional train services from the station to Aalborg and Frederikshavn.
+The train services are currently operated by the regional railway company Nordjyske Jernbaner (NJ) which operates in the North Jutland Region.
+NJ runs frequent regional train services from the station to Aalborg and Frederikshavn.